 Red Pandas (Y5)

-Our teacher is Mr. Godfrey.
-Also supporting us in class is Mrs. Wilmott.
+Our teacher is Mr. Francis.
+Also supporting us in classis Mrs. Wilmott and Mrs. Bradley.

 Our first project of the year will focus on the wider curriculum subjects of history and Design Technology (ceramics).
 We will learn about the Dobunni, the inhabitants of our local Worlebury Hillfort in the Bronze and Iron Ages.
 Our focus will be on their way of life and particularly on the way that their houses looked and were used.
 To facilitate our understanding of the time we will start the expedition with a launch day run by Weston Museum on Friday 14th September 2018 and then visit the Iron Age house at St. Fagan's Museum on Friday 28th September 2018.